Visas and bureaucracy

 • Passport of the traveler in charge of the vehicle

-• Insurance covering Moroccan territory (
+• Insurance covering Moroccan territory (carte verte)

 • Power of attorney from the owner of the vehicle, if the person responsible for bringing the vehicle into Morocco is not the owner of the car.